sajjadkashi1993/django-ecommerce-website/README.md

 **Note**  if you want payments or email  or sms   to work you will need to enter your own Stripe API keys into the  `.env`  file in the settings files.
 # Features:

--   Its Language Changes with One Click
+-   Login is done by sending SMS
--   "Cart" & "Contact Me" Pages are Single Page Application
+-   "Cart" & "Contact Me" & "Profile" Pages are Single Page Application
 -   Set Cookie to Add Product to Cart without Logging in
--   Animated Features in the "Cart Icon", "Category List Page" & "Carousel"
+-   The shopping cart is stored to process its data and provide better offers to the customer.
+-   All pages are responsive and suitable for mobile

 # Testing